Can CNNs Be More Robust Than Transformers?: Component Diagnosis

 \subsection{Reducing Activation and Normalization Layers}

-A typical Vision Transformer block usually has fewer activation and normalization layers than a ResNet block \cite{dosovitskiy2020image,liu2021swin}, an architecture design found to be very effective in ConvNeXT \cite{convnext}.
-In this work, we directly borrow the idea of reducing activation layers and normalization layers in ConvNeXT for all four block instantiations, and find it to be beneficial to clean accuracy as well as out-of-distribution robustness.
-Specifically, in a typical ResNet block, there is one normalization layer and one activation layer following each convolution layer, resulting in a total of three normalization layers and activation layers in one block.
-In our implementation, for each block, we remove two normalization layers and activation layers, and leave only one normalization layer and activation layer.
-The results of the models with differently removed activation layers are shown in Tab.~\ref{Experiment: Few Act Ablation}.
-And the results of the models with differently removed normalization and activation layers are shown in Tab.~\ref{Experiment: Few Norm Act Ablation}.
-Note that we only ablate the position of removing normalization layers with the optimal position of activation layer shown in Tab.~\ref{Experiment: Few Act Ablation}, since we find that only removing normalization layers does not result in performance improvement in the preliminary experiments.
+In comparison to a ResNet block, a typical Vision Transformer block has fewer activation and normalization layers \citep{dosovitskiy2020image,liu2021swin}.
+This architecture design choice has also been found to be effective in improving the performance of ConvNeXT \citep{convnext}.
+Inspired by this, we adopt the idea of reducing the number of activation and normalization layers in all our four block instantiations for exploring its effects on robustness generalization.
+Specifically, a ResNet block typically contains one normalization layer and one activation layer following each convolution layer, resulting in a total of three normalization and activation layers in one block.
+In our implementation, we remove two normalization layers and activation layers from each block, resulting in only one normalization layer and activation layer.